Engineering-Karma/interviews/resources/system-design/grpc/README.md

 - **Logging** - Structured logs with request context.
 - **Health checks** - Implement health service.
 - **Interceptors** - Add observability at middleware layer.

+## Common Interview Questions

+1. **How does gRPC achieve high performance?**
+   - Binary serialization (Protocol Buffers).
+   - HTTP/2 multiplexing and compression.
+   - Connection reuse.
+   - Efficient encoding/decoding.

+2. **When would you choose gRPC over REST?**
+   - Microservices internal communication.
+   - Need for streaming.
+   - Performance-critical applications.
+   - Strong typing requirements.
+   - Polyglot environment.

+3. **How do you handle versioning in gRPC?**
+   - Add new methods/services.
+   - Use optional fields.
+   - Maintain backward compatibility.
+   - Deprecated fields with comments.

+4. **How do you implement authentication in gRPC?**
+   - Metadata with JWT tokens.
+   - Interceptors for validation.
+   - TLS for transport security.
+   - mTLS for mutual authentication.

+5. **How do you handle load balancing in gRPC?**
+   - Client-side LB with resolver.
+   - Proxy-based LB (L4/L7).
+   - Service mesh (Istio, Linkerd).
+   - Round-robin, least-connection algorithms.

 ## Related Patterns